By Coty Fowler

 and I feel and look better than I have in years.

-So, get out your loincloth, sharpen your stone tools and
+So, get out your loincloth, sharpen your stone tools and become

-will never want to touch them again.
+to touch them again.